OMS1996/Carla_The_RL_Self-Driving-Car/README.md

 # Carla the Reinforcement Self-Driving-Car (Version Morra)
-In this project I aim to create a self-driving car that uses a reinforcement learning approach to navigate in an open-source simulator for autonomous driving research called Carla.
-The data that the car will use as to guide its decision is image data in the `RGB` format and `collision` data.
+<p>In this project I aim to create a self-driving car that uses a reinforcement learning approach to navigate in an open-source simulator for autonomous driving research called Carla.
+The data that the car will use as to guide its decision is image data in the `RGB` format and `collision` data. </p>

 For more information about carla please visit the following Links:
 - https://carla.org/